Life Insurance - Human Resources at Ohio State

 - Elections greater than the guaranteed issue amounts

-The VGTLI benefit is subject to age reduction for you and your spouse/SSDP at age 65 annually during the pay period containing the covered person’s birthday.
+The VGTLI benefit for employee and spouse coverage is subject to age reduction in accordance with the following table.
+Age reduction will apply during the pay period containing the covered individual’s applicable birthday.

 Beneficiaries are the person(s) designated to be paid life insurance benefits upon your death.
 Beneficiaries for VGTLI are the same as for GTLI.
-Sign in to Employee Self Service to change your designated beneficiaries at any time via eBenefits.
+Go to Workday and click “Change Beneficiaries” under Benefits to change your designated beneficiaries at any time.

 Post-retirement benefits are available only to faculty and staff who have 10 years of continuous Ohio State service in at least a 50 percent FTE regular appointment at the time of retirement.